eoscostarica/guide.eoscostarica.io/docs/tools/pow-vs-pos-vs-dpos.md

   <iframe width="100%" height="315" src="https://www.youtube.com/embed/psKDXvXdr7k" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>

-This consensus mechanism was born in 2011 with the purpose of eliminating those limitations present in its predecessor proof of work, having instead of "miners" that require resources for the verification of transactions such as specialized equipment and large amounts of energy to "validators" who are owners of coins and put as collateral ["Stake"](https://guide.eoscostarica.io/docs/tools/glossary/#stake) a certain amount of coins, being chosen randomly the validators responsible for "validating" or "mining" in case there is a corrupt validator will lose the stake and will not be able to be a validator in the future.
+This consensus mechanism was born in 2011 with the purpose of eliminating those limitations present in its predecessor proof of work, instead of "miners" that require resources for the verification of transactions such as specialized equipment and large amounts of energy to "validators" who are owners of coins and put as collateral ["Stake"](https://guide.eoscostarica.io/docs/tools/glossary/#stake) a certain amount of coins, being chosen randomly the validators responsible for "validating" or "mining" in case there is a corrupt validator will lose the stake and will not be able to be a validator in the future.

-For the validation of transactions, 2/3 (this figure may vary depending on the network) of the total number of validators are required to approve the transaction block.
+For the validation of transactions, in EOSIO a supermajority of 2/3 +1 is required for consensus (this figure may vary depending on the network) of the total number of validators are required to approve the transaction block.
 The following aspects are taken into consideration for the choice of validators:

-- Amount of coins (the higher the amount, the higher the probability of being chosen).
+- Amount of tokens staked (the higher the amount, the higher the probability of being chosen).
 - Age of the coins bet, once they are used they are reset to 0 (the longer the time without being used, the higher the probability of being chosen).
 - Random selection.